How to reset an Apple Watch: Unpairing from an iPhone and restoring factory settings

 - Tap the ‘i’ icon next to the Apple Watch you wish to reset.

 - If you have a GPS + Cellular model, you’ll be prompted to choose whether to keep or remove your mobile data plan.
 Keep it if you want to pair your Apple Watch and iPhone again.
-If not, remove it and contact your network provider to cancel it if you don’t plan on pairing a new watch or iPhone.
+If not, remove it and contact your network provider to cancel it if you don’t plan on pairing it to an iPhone.

-Note: Before all your data is erased on the Apple Watch, the iPhone will create a backup.
-You can use this to set up a new Apple Watch.
+That said, before your watch is erased, the iPhone will create a backup of its contents.
+You can use this to restore your data if you set up a new Apple Watch.

 Resetting the Apple Watch without the paired iPhone

-If you’ve lost your phone—or given it away or sold it before you could erase your Apple Watch (as shown above)—it is still possible to reset your Apple Watch.
+If you’ve lost your phone, given it away, or sold it before you could unpair your Apple Watch, it is still possible to reset your watch.
 However, the device’s Activation Lock will remain in place.